Mexico City: Thriving, Cosmopolitan and Green

 Dining in Mexico City

-Azul Condesa has a lovely outdoor courtyard and is famous for gourmet modern Mexican cuisine with cast of guest chefs who bring new dishes and ideas.
+Azul Condesa has a lovely outdoor courtyard and is famous for gourmet modern Mexican cuisine with the cast of guest chefs who bring new dishes and ideas.

 Nuevo Leon 68 | Colonia Condesa, Mexico City 06100, Mexico